ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

     <figcaption>We recorded participant's reaction during the test</figcaption>
 </figure>

 The testing gave us a genenrally positive results with some minor problems in the interface of feedback form.
 Most people feel satisfied after giving the feedback and would like to use the product if implemented in hospitals.
-Most importantly, our hypotheses are proven to be true.
+Most importantly, our hypotheses were proven to be true.

 <figure>
     <img src="http://res.cloudinary.com/ryanntt/image/upload/s--jSMtnngY--/c_scale,w_1000/v1506950363/Healthcare-Feedback/Testing-Insights.png">